vinay-sj/Issue-Tracker/README.md

     * On the UI server, `ReactDOM.renderToString()` is called with the About component and its data.
     * The server returns an HTML, with the markup for the About page included in it.
     * The browser converts the HTML to the DOM and the About page is visible in the browser.
+* Webpack can be used for the server as well, and it can compile JSX on the fly.
+* The difference of Webpack in the front-end is that many server-side Node packages such as Express are not compatible with Webpack.
+They import other packages dynamically, making it hard for Webpack to follow the dependency chain.
+We have to exclude the third-party libraries from the bundle and rely on `node_modules` to be present in the UI server’s file system.
+* In the back-end `source-map-support` module makes error messages more readable and in the front-end lets us add breakpoints.

 ## Chapter 11

 ![ch11](/readme_images/Chapter11.png)